 Ronda Swiss Made

-Ronda is an independent Swiss watchmaking manufacturer with production facilities in Switzerland and Asia.
-They produce high-quality quartz and mechanical movements that are constantly being developed.
-This is one of the reasons why they are used in the market as partners for many global brands like us.
+Ronda is an independent Swiss watch movement manufacture with production facilities in Switzerland and Asia.
+They produce highly quality quartz and mechanical movements that are continuously developed.
+That is one of the reasons why they are used as partners by many world brands, including us.

 Sellita